aarushitandon0/ConnectGraph/README.md

 #  ConceptGraph

 A full-stack learning platform that visualises any subject as an interactive **directed acyclic graph (DAG)**.
-Mark concepts as mastered, unlock prerequisites, generate AI-powered roadmaps for any topic, and get personalised explanations, quizzes, and study suggestions — all in a sleek dark-mode interface.
+Mark concepts as mastered, unlock prerequisites, generate AI-powered roadmaps for any topic, and get personalised explanations, quizzes, and study suggestions, all in a sleek dark-mode interface.

 ---